-A few months ago Jezebel Magazine and Elle Wood Photography dropped by to talk about style and take a peek into my closet.
+Jezebel Magazine dropped by our home in Atlanta to talk about style and take a peek into my closet.
 From our conversations, Kelsie Allen Barton and Ashton Pike wrote this story, which also features fellow Atlanta sartorialists Tenisha Clarke, Sohaib Iqbal, and Carnell Roberts.
-Below is our full interview, along with a handful of Elle’s snaps.
+Below is our full interview, along with a handful of snaps from visit.

 Do you live in a house, townhouse, apartment or condo?